adityablnryn/voting_react_node/README.md

 $ npm start
 ```

-By default, it run on localhost:8080.
+By default, it runs on localhost:8080.